 3.1.4 Network-as-a-Service (NaaS) [ITU-T X.1601, ITU-T Y.3500]: A cloud service category in which the capability provided to the cloud service customer (clause 3.2.3 of [ITU-T X.1601]) is transport connectivity and its related network capabilities.

-NOTE – NaaS can provide any of the three cloud capabilities types.

-3.1.5 Network Function (NF) [ETSI GS NFV 003]: A functional building block within a network infrastructure, which has well-defined external interfaces and a well-defined functional behaviour.
+NOTE – NaaS can provide any of the three cloud capabilities types, i.e., NaaS services are divided into categories NaaS application service, NaaS platform service and NaaS connectivity service [b- ITU-T Y.3512].3.1.5 Network Function (NF) [ETSI GS NFV 003]: A functional building block within a network infrastructure, which has well-defined external interfaces and a well-defined functional behaviour.
 In practical terms, a Network Function is today often a network node or physical appliance.

 3.1.6 Network Service [ETSI GS NFV 003]: A composition of Network Functions and defined by its functional and behavioural specification.